 MsHopeful, I sense your beautiful mother’s heart in what you write.
 I can see how it must feel for your daughter when her baby cries and she cannot soothe her.
 I also see how it must feel for you when your daughter cries and you cannot soothe her.

 The tears and sadness are not a sign of inadequate mothering by either of you.
 As magical as the journey of parenthood is, it often begins with a period of feeling blue sometimes called baby blues.
 A woman’s body is the scene of a powerful changing tide of hormones in the days and weeks after a baby is born.
-The rising hormone levels that gradually effected the incredible changes in your daughter’s body during the time she was carrying your granddaughter have now precipitously dropped.
+The rising hormone levels that gradually affected the incredible changes in your daughter’s body during the time she was carrying your granddaughter have now precipitously dropped.

 Most new mothers, MsHopeful, (perhaps as many as 90%) will have periods of weepiness, mood swings, anxiety, unhappiness, and regret.
 Usually, this lasts for a few days or less and is quickly forgotten (it may have happened to you, even though you don’t remember!).
 Sometimes the blue period comes and goes for six weeks.
 For some moms, the blues don’t begin until the baby stops nursing (another time of major hormonal shifts).
 Hormones, however, are not the entire story…